HL7/fhir-shorthand/input/pagecontent/sushi.md

 ```
 This will create the **/input** directory containing the FHIR artifacts, but not the **/output,** **/temp** and **/template** directories.

-### Get Involved
+### A Final Word

 Thank you for using FHIR Shorthand and the SUSHI reference implementation.
 We hope it will help you succeed in your FHIR projects.
 The SUSHI software is provided free of charge.
 All we ask in return is that you share your ideas, suggestions, and experience with the community.
-If you are a Typescript developer, code contributions to SUSHI are gladly accepted.
+If you are a Typescript developer, consider contributing to SUSHI open source project.

 Here are some links to get started: